jsaelhof/movie-picker/README.md

 UI TODO:

-- Need to build a DB request wrapper.
-Too much duplication.
-- After using Pick Movie, you should be able to return to the full list.
+- Switch to Axios.
+Extract requests to their own files ot shorten things up.
+- Pick should not filter the list.
+Pop it up in a modal or insert a section under the button.
+Use a short animation of random selections before showing the choice.
 - Restrict pick to a certain genre.
 - No source.
 Is there a way to search Netflix/Prime/Disney?
 - Mobile view
 - Idea: Highlight/filter long and short movies on rollover?
 Probably not needed.
+- ~~Need to build a DB request wrapper.
+Too much duplication.~~
 - ~~Undo for move to watched list action.
 Use toast.~~
 - ~~Adding.
 Should this be a modal?
 A "drawer" space that slides open under the toolbar?~~
 - ~~Extract an Action component that takes an Icon and a handler~~